UC-ConSERT/Welcome-to-ConSERT/README.md

 ## 2) Introduction to Git
 What are we going to talk about?

+## 3) Data Management Principles
+Key principles the group operates under.

-## 3) Genotyping by Sequencing quality control and analyses
+## 4) Genotyping by Sequencing quality control and analyses
+What commonly comes from the sequencing facility.
+    key file
+    raw data
+    and what to do next.